cornerstone-consulting/INFIODocs/infio-docs.md

 ---

-##### Migration Assessment Report Covers
-The report evaluates the migration process by:
-- **Assessing Compatibility**: Identifies which database components are supported, unsupported, or require modifications.
-- **Estimating Migration Effort**: Highlights the level of effort needed for conversion, including schema changes and manual adjustments.
-- **Identifying Potential Issues**: Lists unsupported features and provides possible workarounds.
-- **Providing Schema and Code Analysis**: Examines the database structure, stored procedures, and application logic for compatibility gaps.
-- **Analyzing Cost (TCO)**: Compares cost estimates for different deployment models, helping businesses optimize infrastructure and licensing expenses.

-##### Report Sections Overview

-**1. Executive Summary**
-- Summarizes the overall **migration feasibility** based on compatibility analysis.
-- Provides a **migration effort estimate** (low, medium, or high).
-- Highlights key database areas that need **manual review or modifications**.

-**2. Compatibility Analysis**
-- Presents **graphical insights** (charts, percentages) on the **schema compatibility**.
-- Breaks down database components into **fully compatible, partially compatible, or unsupported** categories.

-**3. Conversion Effort Matrix**
-- Categorizes database objects based on **migration readiness**.
-- Identifies **stored procedures, triggers, constraints, and data types** that may require modifications.
-- Helps users estimate the level of effort required for successful migration.

-**4. Unsupported Features & Workarounds**
-- Lists **SQL Server features** that are not directly supported by Babelfish.
-- Suggests **possible solutions or changes** to adapt the database structure.
-- Highlights whether the required effort is **low, medium, or high**.

-**5. Schema and Object-Level Assessment**
-- Analyzes the **database structure**, including **tables, indexes, constraints, and keys**.
-- Identifies **potential performance issues** or missing optimizations.
-- Reports on any database objects that require changes before migration.

-**6. Total Cost of Ownership (TCO) Analysis**
-The **TCO section** in the INFIO report provides an estimate of **migration costs** based on different deployment models.
-It helps organizations evaluate the **financial impact** of moving from **SQL Server to Babelfish for Aurora PostgreSQL** or other AWS-managed services.

-##### Key Insights from TCO Analysis
-- **Cost Comparison**: Evaluates multiple deployment options, comparing the estimated **monthly and yearly costs** across configurations.
-- **SQL Server Compute Resource Overview**: Analyzes the existing **infrastructure usage**, including instance count and compute resource allocation.
-- **TCO Bar Chart – Cost Breakdown**: Provides **graphical insights** into cost distribution among different AWS services.
-- **Key Assumptions**: Details **instance types, storage configurations, licensing models**, and estimated I/O usage, ensuring businesses make **informed financial decisions**.

-This section allows decision-makers to compare costs and choose the **most cost-effective migration strategy** based on licensing, infrastructure, and long-term operational expenses.

----

 ##### Export Server Metrics

 Server Metrics provide detailed insights into the SQL Server instance running in your environment.
 It includes information about enabled/disabled features such as:  SQL Server Analysis Services (SSAS), SQL Server Integration Services (SSIS), SQL Server Reporting Services (SSRS), Microsoft Distributed Transaction Coordinator (MSDTC), and etc.